Data Architecture Principles

 Scientists discover and develop new concepts and principles every day.
 They help you to innovate and compete.

-Knowing the principle of a concept, helps you decide whether you need the concept for your company or not because it teaches you which results are produced.
+Knowing the principle of a concept helps you decide whether you need the concept for your company because it teaches you which results are produced.

 List of Data Architecture Principles

 First, the concept is named, then the first principle of the concept is stated.
-Where possible a literature reference and a (design)guideline are provided.
+A literature reference and a (design)guideline will be provided where possible.

 ConceptPrincipleReferenceGuidelines